-Also, a Thundershirt can be very effective in this type of situation and was designed with storm-induced anxiety in mind 🙂
+Also, a Thundershirt can be very effective in this type of situation.
+These were designed with storm-induced anxiety in mind.

 It works on a similar type of principal to swaddling in babies.
 By wrapping the body firmly but gently, it helps calm naturally and safely.

-Treating Other Types of Anxiety in Older Dogs
+3. Treating Other Types of Anxiety Common with Older Dogs

-The other causes of anxiety or fear in senior dogs include physical problems, such as failing senses, or specific conditions such as incontinence, poor eyesight/hearing and canine cognitive dysfunction.
+The other causes of anxiety or fear in senior dogs include physical problems, such as failing senses, or specific conditions such as incontinence, poor eyesight or hearing, and canine cognitive dysfunction.

-Plus generalized anxiety that’s a result of how the normal aging process affects behavior and emotions.
+Plus, generalized anxiety as a result of the normal aging process affects behavior and emotions.